swatkns785/trackerly/README.md

 So that I can change the details of the school

 Acceptance Criteria:
-[ ] I must be able to edit a school's information from a school district page w/ AJAX [ ] Upon successfully editing, I receive a notice confirming success
+[x] I must be able to edit a school's information from a school district page [x] Upon successfully editing, I receive a notice confirming success [x] If I make errors, I'm notified and return to the edit page

-Status: Incomplete
+Status: Complete
 ```
 ```
 As a school district administrator